Tortoise (band): 2000s–present

 2001 led to Standards, where Tortoise incorporated more electronic sounds and post-production into its music than in previous works.
+The band then recorded "Didjeridoo" for the Red Hot Organization's compilation album Red Hot + Indigo, a tribute to Duke Ellington, which raised money for various charities devoted to AIDS related causes.
 In 2001, the band curated an edition of the British All Tomorrow's Parties festival.
 They then returned in 2004 to curate another day of the same event.

 It's All Around You was released in 2004.
 In 2006, Tortoise collaborated with Bonnie 'Prince' Billy on an album of covers entitled The Brave and the Bold, and released A Lazarus Taxon, a box set containing two CDs of single tracks and remixes, a third CD with an expanded Rhythms, Resolutions and Clusters (out of print) and a DVD of videos and film of live performances.
-In 2001, the band recorded "Didjeridoo" for the Red Hot Organization's compilation album Red Hot + Indigo, a tribute to Duke Ellington, which raised money for various charities devoted to AIDS related causes.

 Bitney and McEntire also contributed to the Bright Eyes album Cassadaga.
 The group has worked with multi-instrumentalist Paul Duncan of the band Warm Ghost.